 Cancer that arises from the colon (large intestine) or rectum.

 Overview of Colon Cancer

-Colorectal cancer is the third most common cancer in the United States and one of the leading causes of cancer related deaths in the world.
-Prominent risk factors include age, family history, smoking and a high fat, low fiber diet.
+Colorectal cancer is the third most common cancer in the United States and one of the leading causes of cancer-related deaths in the world.
+Prominent risk factors include age, family history, smoking and high fat, low fiber diet.